PlatONnetwork/platon-tester/README.md

 <a id="normalization"></a>
 ### Normalization

-The `EthereumTester` delegates normalization to whatever `normalizer` was passed in during instantiation.
-If no value was provided, the default normalizer will be used from `eth_tester.normalization.default.DefaultNormalizer`.
+The `PlatonTester` delegates normalization to whatever `normalizer` was passed in during instantiation.
+If no value was provided, the default normalizer will be used from `platon_tester.normalization.default.DefaultNormalizer`.

 The specifics of this object are beyong the scope of this document.

 <a id="validation"></a>
 ### Validation

-The `EthereumTester` delegates validation to whatever `validator` was passed in during instantiation.
-If no value was provided, the default validator will be used from `eth_tester.validation.default.DefaultValidator`.
+The `PlatonTester` delegates validation to whatever `validator` was passed in during instantiation.
+If no value was provided, the default validator will be used from `platon_tester.validation.default.DefaultValidator`.

 The specifics of this object are beyong the scope of this document.